 Overly Crumbly Cookies: How to Keep Them Intact

 Some cookies, especially those with more delicate textures (like shortbread), can crumble easily during storage, affecting how long does a batch of cookies last.
-This can happen if the dough is too dry, or the cookies have been overbaked.
+This can happen if the dough is too dry or the cookies have been overbaked.
 But there’s a way to prevent this from happening: store them gently!

 If your cookies tend to crumble, be sure to handle them carefully when transferring them to a storage container.
 You might also want to layer your cookies with parchment paper to avoid them touching one another, which could cause them to break apart.
-Another trick is to store them in a tin with a tight-fitting lid to prevent unnecessary jostling that could break them into crumbs, ultimately affecting how long does a batch of cookies last.
+Another trick is to store them in a tin with a tight-fitting lid to prevent unnecessary jostling that could break them into crumbs, ultimately impacting how long does a batch of cookies last.

 Best Storage Containers for Cookies